FAQ

 What countries do families adopt from?

-Catholic Charities facilitates adoptions from Hague and non-Hague accredited counties.
-For an up-to-date list of Hague-convention countries from which US families adopt, go to the US Department of State website about Intercountry Adoptions.
+Catholic Charities facilitates adoptions from accredited counties.
 For status updates for all counties, click here.

 Who can be adopted?